 Trading Standards carry out regular checks to ensure traders do not sell age restricted products to underage persons and operate a Responsible Retailer Scheme at assist traders to comply with these laws.

 Trading Standards also support the Responsible Retailer Agreement on the Safe Storage and Sale of knives (RRA) in partnership with the Metropolitan Police and the Mayor’s Office for Policing and Crime (MOPAC).

 If you have any information about traders who are supplying age restricted products to underage persons you may report it through our partner organisation London Trading Standards (LTS) (external link).
 All reports will be treated in the strictest confidence and you can remain anonymous if you wish.

 If you are a trader who sells age restricted products, see some advice on how to stay within the law.

 Listed below are examples of products whose sale is controlled by age restriction.

-- Cigarettes and tobacco based products
+- Cigarettes, tobacco, shisha and other smoking based products

 - Fireworks - sparklers, party poppers, caps, cracker snaps